mintuchel/lazy-rabbit/README.md

 ### 1. Configuration-Driven Messaging Architecture

-Define exchanges, queues, and workers (consumers) using a simple, predefined configuration schema.
+Define exchanges, queues, and workers (consumers) using a simple, predefined [configuration schemas](#configuration-schemas).
 This structured approach eliminates the need for hardcoded setup logic and option settings, making your messaging topology easy to modify and maintain.

 Its the best practice to centralize the configurations.
 By centralizing these definitions in one place, you can avoid scattering hardcoded setup logic and option settings throughout your codebase.
 Whether you manage configurations via the config library, JSON files, or arrays, the choice is yours.